wasp-lang/wasp/web/docs/general/language.md

     - **JobExecutor**
     - **EmailProvider**

-For more details about each of the domain types, both regarding their body types and what they mean, check the [Features](/language/features.md) section.
+You can find more details about each of the domain types, both regarding their body types and what they mean, in the corresponding doc pages covering their features.